Glossary of Mythopoetic Terms in the Sky-Veil Cosmology

 ✦ Grey-Eyed Being (of Joan of Arc) - A poetic title for Joan of Arc emphasizing her radiant clarity and contemplative courage, inspired by the epithet of Athena.
 This expression symbolizes the emergence of divine wisdom in sanctified form.
 It is not a mythological attribution, but a symbolic reflection on Joan’s saintly character.

-✦ Grove Beyond the Veil - A sacred threshold within the cosmology of the Sky-Veil, The Grove Beyond the Veil is the quiet resting place where Mirelda dwells.
-It is not a destination one reaches, but a sanctuary into which the soul is received.
+✦ Grove Beyond the Veil - A sacred threshold within the cosmology of the Sky-Veil, The Grove Beyond the Veil is the quiet resting place in the nearness of the saints.
+It is not a destination defined by space and time one attains through intellectual effort or the scaffolding of concepts, but a sanctuary into which the soul is received through the journey across the Sky-Veil with the three heralds.
 It exists beyond striving, beyond explanation—a hidden region of stillness, grace, and contemplative presence.

-✦ Highlands of Majesty - A rise beyond the middle veil, crowned in radiant stillness and clothed in the golden mantle of sovereignty.
-Here dwells Hera, Queen of the Sky-Veil, enthroned in silent glory.
+✦ Highlands of Majesty - A “rise” in the landscape beyond the “middle” of the veil, crowned in radiant stillness and clothed in the golden mantle of sovereignty.
+Here dwells Hera, Queen of the liminal space of enchantment—the Sky-Veil—enthroned in silent wonder.
 These highlands are not a geographic place but a realm of revealed majesty—the luminous realization of one’s true name, inheritance, and destiny.

-To journey to the Highlands is to rise from the grey exile below and ascend through the burning wisdom of Athena and the transfiguring beauty of Aphrodite.
+To journey to the Highlands is to rise from the grey exile below and ascend through the shimmering beauty of Aphrodite and the sparkling wisdom of Athena.
 In these heights, the soul is not merely awakened but crowned.
 Here, one receives the scepter of royal remembrance: not power over others, but dignity rooted in divine origin.

-The Highlands of Majesty are the culmination of the pilgrim’s passage through love and wisdom.
-Those who are received here are no longer nameless—they are adopted, anointed, and named.
+The Highlands of Majesty are the culmination of the pilgrim’s passage through the veil of love and wisdom.
+Those the Highlands receive are no longer nameless—they are adopted, anointed, and named.
 The Highlands bestow not only identity, but mission.
-They are the dwelling of those who have passed through the veil and returned—not as wanderers, but as heirs.
+They are the dwelling of those who have passed through the veil and made the hero’s return—no longer wanderers, but heirs.

 ✦ Hypostatic - a mode of presence that is neither imaginary nor metaphorical, but real in the order of Being—something that confronts the soul with substantial weight, though not necessarily in physical or personal form.
 In this context, “hypostatic” echoes its theological roots (as in the hypostatic union of Christ), denoting not a creature or entity, but a form of Being that bears presence.
 The Being of Joan of Arc, as encountered here, is not a product of imagination but a threshold of divine unveiling—an actual, if veiled, confrontation with sanctity breaking through the Sky-Veil.
 It is poetic, yes, but it is poetry grounded in metaphysical truth.

-✦ Hypostatic Emergence - The act or event by which a hypostatic form enters the world of experience, memory, and imagination.
-A hypostatic emergence is not invented by the human mind but arises within it as a resonant unveiling of Being.
-It is how mythic figures like Aphrodite, Athena, and Hera come to bear presence—not as beings, but as symbolic realities.
+✦ Hypostatic Emergence - The act or event by which a hypostatic form enters the world of experience and remembrance.
+A hypostatic emergence is not invented by the human mind but arises in the world as a resonant unveiling of Being.
+It is how mythic figures like Aphrodite, Athena, and Hera come to herald presence—not as beings, but as heralds of hypostatic meanings—Beauty, Wisdom, and Majesty.

 ✦ Hypostatic Presence - A symbolic expression of Being that manifests with form and weight, though not as a personal or metaphysical entity.
 A hypostatic presence is a threshold—an unveiling of a divine attribute such as love, wisdom, or majesty—in symbolic form.
 It is neither abstract nor embodied, but real in the soul’s encounter with the world.

-✦ Hypostatic Heralds - Figures who bear the presence of a hypostatic form.
-The goddesses are hypostatic heralds: they do not possess Being, but they announce it.
-As heralds, they invite the soul to a deeper contemplation of divine attributes.
-They are real in their effect and presence, though not personal subjects or metaphysical beings.
+✦ Hypostatic Heralds - Figures who bear the presence of a hypostatic (essential) form.
+The goddesses do not possess Being as beings, but they announce its substantive varied meanings as it gives itself in the world—beauty, wisdom, majesty.
+As heralds, they alert the soul through their glint to a deeper contemplation of divine attributes.
+They harken through shimmers to what is real in effect and presence, though they are not personal subjects or metaphysical beings.

 ✦ Magdalene in Provence - A contemplative figure of fulfillment within the Sky-Veil cosmology.
 Mary Magdalene, in her retreat to Provence, represents the soul that has passed through the veil—not as a herald or warrior, but as a witness to divine intimacy.
 She is the embodied stillness beyond the threshold, where divine love is no longer announced or defended, but received and interiorized.
 Provence becomes a sacred topology of sanctified memory, the garden of repose after the fire of sanctity.
 In the mythopoetic ascent, Magdalene is the fulfillment of the longing first glimpsed through the goddesses and sanctified in Joan of Arc.